CLI

 3. Compile

-Compiles your AssemblyScript task into a Wasm binary, along with validating your manifest and producing any required runtime artifacts (like inputs.json).
+Compiles your AssemblyScript task into a Wasm binary, along with validating your manifest and producing any required runtime artifacts (like manifest.json).
 This step ensures you have a complete, ready-to-deploy package of your task logic and metadata.

 3.1.
 Usage

-$ mimic compile [options]
+mimic compile [options]

 3.2.
 Options